PixelPioneer404/Portfolio_Website/README.md

 Details about my academic background, including degrees, certifications, and relevant coursework.

 ### Hobbies
-A showcase of activities I enjoy during my leisure time, such as [hobbies like painting, photography, gaming, etc.].
+A showcase of activities I enjoy during my leisure time, such as [hobbies like painting, cube solving etc.].

 ### Projects
 A collection of my professional and personal projects.
 Each project includes a description, technologies used, and links to live demos or GitHub repositories.